mw-orcl/adb-connectors/microsoft-power-bi/power-bi-desktop/power-bi-connector-guide.md

 ![select_service](./images/power-bi-connect-ui.png)

-15. Then select Database and enter your username and password for ADW, and Connect
+15. Then select Database and enter your username and password for ADB, and Connect

 ![select_database](./images/select-database.png)